 - Visa list: The list of destinations that a specific passport can access visa-free, with an electronic visa (e-Visa), with a visa on arrival, or with a traditional visa

-For the second year in a row, Pakistan, Syria, Iraq, and Afghanistan sit at the bottom of the Henley Passport Index, each able to access 30 or fewer countries visa-free.
+Syria, Iraq, and Afghanistan sit at the bottom of the Henley Passport Index, each still only able to access 30 or fewer destinations visa-free.

 Investment migration is the most direct route to improved mobility

-Dr. Kälin points out that the countries that offer the most credible citizenship-by-investment programs in the world consistently perform strongly on the Henley Passport Index.
-“Malta, for example, offers the top-ranked investment migration program globally, and the country also scores very highly on the index, holding the world’s 9th most powerful passport and offering visa-free access to 169 countries,” he says.
-“Austria also makes it into the top 10, with access to a total of 174 countries.
-Cyprus is not far behind in 17th place, with 159 countries accessible visa-free.”
-Caribbean countries offering citizenship-by-investment programs have likewise performed well on this year’s index.
+Morshead points out that the countries that offer the most credible citizenship-by-investment programs in the world consistently outperform on the Henley Passport Index.
+“Malta, for example, offers the top-ranked investment migration program globally, and the country also scores very highly on the index, holding the world’s 7th most powerful passport and offering visa-free access to 173 destinations,” he says.
+“Austria also makes it into the top 10, with access to a total of 177 destinations.
+Cyprus is not far behind in 15th place, with 163 destinations accessible visa-free.”
+Caribbean countries offering citizenship-by-investment programs have likewise performed very well on this year’s index.

-“Alternative citizenship represents the most direct route to global mobility, connectivity, and access.
-Individuals who have multiple passports benefit from each country’s best practices and are less vulnerable to its risks and shortcomings.
-The Henley Passport Index is relevant to anyone seeking to strengthen their level of access as well as to governments trying to understand their passport power in a global context,” concludes Dr. Kälin.
+“For those looking to improve their global mobility, connectivity, and access with a stronger passport, alternative citizenship is the most effective solution.
+Demand for citizenship-by-investment programs is rapidly growing as talented individuals seek to transcend the limitations imposed on them by their passports.
+The Henley Passport Index is relevant to anyone seeking to strengthen their level of access as well as to governments trying to understand their passport power in a global context,” concludes Morshead.

 Headlines 2018 versus 2017

-- Germany retains the top spot on the Henley Passport Index for the fifth year in a row, offering its citizens access to 177 countries.
+- Japan and Singapore jointly hold the top spot on the Henley Passport Index, offering citizens visa-free access to a record 180 destinations.

-- 4th place is shared by six countries — Austria, Belgium, Luxembourg, the Netherlands, Switzerland, and Spain — all of which offer visa-free access to 174 countries.
+- 4th place is shared by six countries — Portugal, Austria, the UK, Norway, Luxembourg, and the Netherlands— all of which offer visa-free access to 177 destinations.

-- Ukraine (44th) and Georgia (53rd) are the highest climbers on the index, moving up by 15 and 14 ranks, respectively, following their recent visa liberalization with the EU.
+- Ukraine (42nd) and Georgia (54th) remain the highest climbers on the index, moving up by 16 and 14 ranks, respectively, following their 2017 visa liberalization with the EU.

-- 41 countries showed no movement at all.
+- 30 countries lost ground compared to 2017; 53 countries showed no movement at all.

-- Pakistan, Syria, Iraq, and Afghanistan occupy the bottom four ranks on the 2018 index, each having visa-free access to 30 or fewer countries.
+- Pakistan, Syria, Iraq, and Afghanistan occupy the bottom four ranks on the 2018 index, each having visa-free access to 30 or fewer destinations.

 For further information please contact: